binaryphile/concorde/README.md

 end
 ```

-This should work even though `hello_world.bash` doesn't use
-`return_if_source`, since `hello_world.bash` just defines a function and
-never runs it.

-`shpec/myscript_shpec.bash`:
+And `shpec/myscript_shpec.bash`:

 ``` bash
 source myscript
 ```

 Hmm.
-There's nothing really to test here, is there, since there are no
+There's nothing really to test for `myscript`, since it defines no
-functions defined by `myscript`.
-Perhaps we should change that by making
+functions.
+Perhaps we should change that by making a formal `main`
-a formal `main` function which is responsible for taking the actions
+function which is responsible for taking the actions requested by the
-requested by the user:
+user:

 ``` bash
 #!/usr/bin/env bash